open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/mutugiii.md

 | Nairobi, Kenya | GMT +3         | Linux Mint |

 ## About Me
 I am a student engineer currently studying Software Engineering at KCA University in Kenya.
-I look forward to learning and solving challenges
+I look forward to learning and solving challenges.
+As of now I use:
+- Python
+- Javascript

 ### Contact Me